How To Wash Dark Clothes

 How to Wash Dark Clothes the First Time

-Wash new dark clothes separately or the first time in cold water (60 to 80 degrees F) in the gentle wash cycle to set the color.
-Cold water will protect most dark or bright-colored clothing from running and minimizes shrinkage.
+To set the color, wash new dark clothes separately or for the first time in cold water (60 to 80 degrees F) in the gentle wash cycle.
+Cold water will protect most dark or bright-colored clothing from running and minimize shrinkage.

 Warm water washes have the opposite effect: Warm water loosens up the fabric fibers, allowing dyes to be released from the fabric more quickly.

 Always select "cold" for the rinse cycle.
-A cold water rinse can reduce the energy per load by up to one-third and minimizes wrinkling in synthetic and permanent-press fabrics.
+A cold water rinse can reduce the energy per load by up to one-third and minimize wrinkling in synthetic and permanent-press fabrics.

 To lessen the toll that agitation takes on clothing, wash dark clothes inside out in the shortest machine cycle.
 The less time dark clothes are in the water agitating, the better.